Referee rules

 A global presentation of the different cases of what will be called “preemption” of robots (when the referee takes control of robots) is therefore made below:

-8. If the referee operator judges that a robot should be penalized, he can manually penalize it by 5s or more by clicking one or more times on the 5s button button of the corresponding robot.
-He can also unpenalize it by clicking on cancel button . (penalty-‘nameofrobot’ + manually penalized)
+If the referee operator judges that a robot should be penalized, he can manually penalize it by 5s or more by clicking one or more times on the button of the corresponding robot.
+He can also unpenalize it by clicking on . (penalty-‘nameofrobot’ + manually penalized)

 When a robot is “penalized”, it means that it is sent off the field, closest to where it committed the fault.